I recently had the pleasure of visiting Tyntesfield at Christmas for their ‘Very Victorian Christmas’ event.

 I’ve already alluded to the various crafts and decorations involved in a Tyntesfield Christmas, but naturally, I wanted to know more about why a Victorian Christmas looks so much like our British Christmases of today.
 And so here’s some geeky history stuff related to Victorian Christmas traditions…

-Later in 1841, Prince Albert, Queen Victoria’s German born husband decorated a large Christmas tree at Windsor Castle, so as to reminisce about his own childhood Christmases in Germany.
+Later in 1841, Prince Albert, Queen Victoria’s German-born husband decorated a large Christmas tree at Windsor Castle to reminisce about his own childhood Christmases in Germany.
 And thus, the tradition we all know and love today was born!

 In Victorian times, Christmas trees were decorated with dried fruit, candies, cookies, nuts, small homemade gifts and candles.

 In 1882, Edward Johnson (a colleague of Thomas Edison) hung strands of red, white and blue electricity-powered lights on his own tree, and by the early twentieth century, the first commercially available Christmas tree lights were sold.

 Christmas cards are a deep-rooted UK tradition.
 It’s something we’ve kept alive over the centuries but it’s often unheard of to exchange Christmas cards in other European countries.

 This tradition was started in 1843 by Sir Henry Cole who helped set up the ‘Public Record Office’, which is now called the Post Office today.
 Alongside his artist friend John Horsley, they invented and sold the first batch of Christmas cards.

 As printing methods improved, cards became cheaper to make and it wasn’t long before every single household was posting Christmas cards to friends and loved ones.